joerischasfoort/money-macro/_posts/the monetary financial system/2020-4-12-monetary-finance.md

 Before getting into the specifics, let’s start by discussing what monetary financing is.
 In short, it means that the central bank directly finances government spending by creating money.

-To understand how this works it is easiest to use simple balance sheets.
+To understand how this works it is easiest to use simple balance sheets such as these:

 ![png1](../img/balance_sheets1.png)